uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 I was measuring performance improvement by benchmark results, which gave me a throughput figure (games per second).
 However, when running the profiler, I ran the app for a fixed amount of time.
 This made it seem as though the benchmark was giving better results than the profiler run.
 I'll try to explain with pictures.

-Say your app repeatedly calls two methods, A and B. You benchmark the app, and find that its throughput is 10 (things) per second.
-To profile it, you run the app for 1 second:
+Say your app repeatedly calls two methods, A and B. You benchmark the app, and find that its throughput is 10 per second.
+To profile it, you run the app for 1
+second:

 <figure>
   <img src="/blog/20230330_making_csharp_go_fast/derp_profile_1.png"